adbharadwaj/graphspace-manual/docs/GraphSpace_Network_Model.md

 - required:

     - `name` – text – Name of the graph.
 Refer to [this section]() to find how `name` attribute is used for searching graphs.
     - `tags` – list of strings – Used to categorize graphs.
-See [Organizing Graphs Using Tags]() for more information.
+See the section on [organizing graphs using tags]() for more information.
     - `description` – text – May be HTML formatted string.
 May be link to image hosted elsewhere.
 May simly be a string which contains information such as a legend or significance of the graph.
 This information is displayed in the tab called [Graph Informtaion]().

 - optional: